cnewman/identifier_convention_checker/README.md

 # Limitations
 Not tested on windows yet :c -- works on Ubuntu, probably most linux distros, and probably mac.
 There's a good chance it won't compile in windows yet.

+It only supports languages that srcML supports: C, C++, Java, C# per https://www.srcml.org/.
+In addition, It hasn't been tested on anything other than C/C++.
+That may change depending on the needs of people using the tool.
+So if you use this and you want to see another language, request it!

+# Support
+Currently supported by cdnvse [at symbol here] rit (dot symbol) edu